The seed

 Focus isn’t saying yes to the goal.
 Focus is saying no to a hundred other good ideas.

-Jacoby’s experiments showed the same thing: more brand information actually led to worse decisions.
-Barry Schwartz called it the “paradox of choice” — past a certain point, more options just mean more anxiety and more regret.
+Jacoby’s experiments showed the same thing.
+More brand information actually led to worse decisions.
+Barry Schwartz called it the “paradox of choice.”
+Past a certain point, more options just mean more anxiety and more regret.

 Closing

-Let me return to Zhuangzi.
+Back to Zhuangzi.

-Here’s what I keep coming back to: the more you CAN do, the less you SHOULD do.
+The line I keep coming back to: the more you CAN do, the less you SHOULD do.

 Eric Schmidt once warned that too much information could get in the way of “deep thinking, comprehension, and memory formation.”
-Clay Shirky put it better: the problem isn’t information overload — it’s filter failure.
+Clay Shirky put it better: the problem isn’t information overload, it’s filter failure.
 Our filters can’t keep up.

 AI generates information faster than anything before it.
-But the hard part was never generating more — it’s throwing most of it away and actually paying attention to what’s left.
+But the hard part was never generating more.
+It’s throwing most of it away and actually paying attention to what’s left.

 So in an AI-rich world, what’s scarce?